Configuring the Simulation

 Biasing is helpful for efficiently simulating the detector's response to various events.
 The biasing parameters are given directly to the simulation and are listed below.

 In v3.0.0 of ldmx-sw, we transitioned the biasing operators to be configured by their own Python classes.
-Those operators are stored in the SimCore.bias_operators module and are attached to the simulator class similar to generators and actions.
+Those operators are stored in the SimCore.bias_operators module and are attached to the Simulator class similar to generators and actions.

 # config script snippet example for biasing